rpc21/308_portfolio/02_simulation/ANALYSIS.md

         * Create the XML files for the simulation based on the tag names you specified in the DataFields for this simulation
     * Visualization:
+        * Create a side panel for the simulation
+        * Add the simulation as an option

 * Dependencies:
     * The dependencies are clear and easy to find.
 The configuration communicates to the simulation via a